rhdunn/xquery-intellij-plugin/docs/XQuery IntelliJ Plugin Data Model.md

   - [A.1 W3C References](#a1-w3c-references)

 ## 1 Introduction
-The XQuery IntelliJ plugin provides language support for XQuery, W3C extensions to XQuery, and vendor extensions.
+This document defines the data model for vendor and plugin specific functionality that extends XQuery 3.1, XQuery and XPath Full Text 3.0, XQuery Update Facility 3.0, and XQuery Scripting Extension 1.0.

+The plugin supports BaseX, eXist-db, MarkLogic, and Saxon vendor extensions.
+The data model needed to support these extensions is detailed in this document.

-This document describes the data model extensions to XPath and XQuery to support static analysis.
+The plugin data model extensions are to fill in gaps within the type system and to provide static type analysis.

 ## 2 Basics
 This document uses the following namespace prefixes to represent the namespace